anrayliu/pyvidplayer2/documentation.md

   results but is so much more intensive that it's usually not worth it.
 Area is a technique that produces the best results when downscaling.
 This parameter can also accept OpenCV constants like `cv2.INTER_LINEAR`.
 Resizing will use OpenCV when available but can fall back on FFmpeg (much slower) if needed.
 - `use_pygame_audio: bool = False` - Chooses Pygame as the audio library.
-Sounddevice is the default and is almost always the best option.
+Sounddevice is the default and is usually the best option, but Pygame can handle higher-FPS videos.
 Videos can only be played in parallel when using Sounddevice.
 - `reverse: bool = False` - Plays the video in reverse.
 Warning: Doing so will load every frame into RAM, so videos longer than a few minutes can temporarily brick your computer.
 - `no_audio: bool = False` - Specifies whether the given video has no audio tracks.
 If not set explicitly, this value